gopherunner/data-warehouse-service/README.md

 # Marketing DataWarehouse Service

-This is the final project of the **Full Stack Developer** track course at Acamica (https://www.acamica.com).
+This is the final project of the **Full Stack Developer** track at Acamica (https://www.acamica.com).
 It's a service that allows a Marketing company to manage all the contacts of its clients for its campaigns.

 The project was coded with the following technologies: